 Manuscripts should be submitted by e-mail to the Managing Editor (email@example.com).
 All manuscripts are edited by an Associate Editor and are subject to peer review by at least two experts.
 Based on the reviews, the Associate Editor will make a decision on acceptance, corrections and amendments if necessary, or rejection in concordance with the Editor-in-Chief.
 The date of receipt and the extent of revision will be decisive whether a manuscript will still be published in the actual volume.

-The text (without tables and figures) should be submitted unformatted (without underlines, boldface, indentations, etc.) as left-justified continuous text without hyphenation (1 ½-line spacing, font size 12, preferably Times New Roman; pages and lines should be numbered and have a margin of 4 cm on the left side).
+The text (without tables and figures) should be submitted unformatted (without underlines, boldface, indentations, etc.) as left-justified continuous text without hyphenation (1 1⁄2-line spacing, font size 12, preferably Times New Roman; pages and lines should be numbered and have a sufficient margin on both sides).
 Footnotes should be avoided.
 Authors are encouraged to consult recent copies of the journal on all points of style concerning text, figures and tables.
-The text should be concise and not exceed 10,000 words.
+The text should be concise and not exceed 10.000 words.
+English manuscripts and English abstracts of German manuscripts must be reviewed by a native speaker.

 The following cases of formatting are an exception: All Scientific names of plants and plant communities are to be written in italics, e. g.
 Viola tricolor subsp. alpestris, Poaceae, Stellario-Alnetum typicum, Aegopodium variant, Acer platanoides community.